I had geared all of my studies to break into finance and consulting. When I found out it wasn’t for me, I was confused on where to head next.

 Here’s more context.

-In Australia, entry level software sales roles earn an average of $95k per year*.
+In Australia, entry level business sales roles earn an average of $95k per year*.

-Within 4-5 years of starting in software sales, you could be selling to 1000+ employee companies and have a total package north of $250k+ per year.
+Within 4-5 years of starting in business sales, you could be selling to 1000+ employee companies and have a total package north of $250k+ per year.

-But why are packages in software sales so high?
+But why are packages in business sales so high?

 It all comes down to what you’re selling - business-to-business software tools (ie: UberEats).

-Sales is the second most in-demand role for software companies (behind engineers) as reps are responsible for finding new business customers to adopt their tools.
+Sales is the second most in-demand role for most companies with clients that are businesses (behind product specialists) as reps are responsible for finding new business customers to adopt their tools.

-Yet, there’s a distinct skill shortage as many job seekers think they require a technical background or previous sales experience to get started - which simply isn’t true.
+Yet, there’s a distinct skill shortage as many job seekers think they require a business background or previous sales experience to get started - which simply isn’t true.

 The Results